Dext vs. QuickBooks: A CPA’s Take on How These Platforms Complement Each Other

 • Does it reduce errors and cleanup work?

-• Does it give you better records for audits, funding, or sale?
+• Does it give you better records for audits, funding, or sales?

 For a busy firm or a growing business, the answer to these questions is often yes.
 For a simple Schedule C with a dozen receipts a month, maybe not.